mshakya/PiReT-OME/README.md

 - [String::Approx (v3.27)](http://search.cpan.org/dist/String-Approx/Approx.pm)

 ## Running PiReT

-.mapping.log
-The pipeline can be run in a multiprocessor server with the ability to submit jobs in a queue system through qsub or in a single processor system where all jobs are run sequentially.
-The former system requries a qsub system
+The pipeline can be run in a multiprocessor server with the ability to submit jobs in a queue system through `qsub` or in a single processor system where all jobs are run sequentially.
+The former requries a qsub system.
+Also, the current state of pipeline only works for single processor.

 ```
     perl runPipeline_rRNA_noqsub_commandline.pl [options] -exp exp_descriptfile.txt -d workdir -prokaryote_fasta indexprokaryote.fa -eukarya_fasta indexeukarya.fa -index_ref_bt2 indexfile -gff_prokaryote prokaryote.gff -gene_coverage_ref gene_coverage_reference.fa
 ```

-`-d`: working directory where all output files will be written, the user must have write permission.
+`-d`: working directory where all output files/directories will be written, user must have write permission.

 `-prokaryote_fasta`: comma-separated list of referecnce genome (prokarya) fasta files (for making bowtie2 mapping index file). [optional]